 Form WD-10: Report of Construction Contractor's Wage Rates

-The Report of Construction Contractor’s Wage Rates (WD-10) has been redesigned and approved by the Office of Management and Budget.
+The Report of Construction Contractor’s Wage Rates (WD-10) has been approved by the Office of Management and Budget.
 The WD-10 Form is an optional form to ensure consistency in submission of wage data.
 Respondents may use an alternate form if the information requested is included.

 The Electronic WD-10 is now available for use during survey collection periods.